 Two-step verification (also called two-factor authentication or 2FA) is one of the best steps you can take to secure any account.
 Two-step verification is when you require both a password and code sent to or generated by your mobile device.
-Examples of services that support two-step verification for your most important accounts such as email, financial and retirement accounts.
+At a minimum enable two-step verification for your most important accounts such as email, financial and retirement accounts.

 Do you plan on giving away or selling one of your older mobile devices?
 Make sure you wipe or reset your device before disposing of it.
 If you don't, the next person who owns it will have access to all of your accounts and personal information.